Applying for a mortgage? Speak to our experts today

 - carrying out a property valuation (when required)

-Once your Mortgage Adviser has recommended a suitable mortgage you’ll receive a Key Facts Illustration.
-This document contains the key facts about the mortgage product your Mortgage Adviser is recommending to you.
+Once your Mortgage Adviser has recommended a suitable mortgage you’ll receive a European Standardised Information Sheet.
+This document contains key information about the mortgage product your Mortgage Adviser is recommending to you.
 It will include information such as the product type, the interest rate(s), the cost of repayments, the term of the mortgage, and any related charges such as application or valuation fees.

 If you are happy with what your Mortgage Adviser is recommending, we can start the application process.